oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

     $ cd /tmp/mii-sample/archives/archive-v1
     ```
     ```
-    # Zip the archive to the location will later use when we run the WebLogic Image Tool
+    # Zip the archive to the location will later use when we use docker to build the common mount image.
     ```
     ```shell
     $ zip -r /tmp/mii-sample/model-images/model-in-image__WLS-CM-v1/archive.zip wlsdeploy
     ```
-7. Copy the archive ZIP file in `/tmp/mii-sample/model-images/model-in-image__WLS-CM-v1` directory to `/tmp/cm-image/models` directory..
+7. Copy the archive ZIP file from `/tmp/mii-sample/model-images/model-in-image__WLS-CM-v1` directory to `/tmp/cm-image/models` directory..
-8. Build the docker image by running the command `docker build --build-arg MOUNT_PATH=/common --tag model-in-image:v1 .`.
+8. Build the docker image by running `docker build --build-arg COMMON_MOUNT_PATH=/common --tag model-in-image:v1 .` command.
-9. Optionally, you can customize the mount path by using MOUNT_PATH build argument (it defaults to /common).
+9. Optionally, you can customize the mount path, WDT_MODE_HOME or WDT_INSTALLATION_HOME by using the build arguments.

 Once the image is created, it will have the WDT executables copied to `/${MOUNT_PATH}/weblogic-deploy`, and all the WDT models, variables, and archives are copied to `/${MOUNT_PATH}/models`.
 If you use the default mount path '/common', you can verify the contents of the image using the following commands: